Artificial Intelligence Audit and Assessment for New Zealand Organisations

 End-to-end governance review

-A comprehensive examination of your entire AI governance posture: strategy, policies, risk controls, monitoring, reporting, cultural considerations, and regulatory alignment.
-Scored against NZ and international benchmarks.
+A comprehensive examination of your entire AI governance posture: strategy, policies, risk management controls, monitoring, reporting, cultural considerations, and regulatory alignment.
+Scored against NZ and international benchmarks including OECD AI Principles and the Algorithm Charter.

 Typical duration: 6-8 weeks